mlcommons/ck/README.md

 ====================
-Collective Knowledge (CK) is a light-weight, portable, plugin-based framework, repository, web service and SDK for collaborative knowledge management and predictive analytics.
+Collective Knowledge (CK) is a light-weight, portable, plugin-based framework, repository, web service and SDK to organize user code and data, share as reusable components via GIT(HUB) and connect to predictive analytics.

 It enables open and collaborative research and experimentation (currently focusing on computer engineering).